The Weekly Benedict: 27 May, 2012

 Devotional Information:

-Today is the 5th Sunday of Lent.
-The liturgical color is violet.
+Today is Wednesday of the 7th week of Easter.
+The liturgical color is white.

 Saints & Celebrations: